Working in the UK

 All students, including those on a short-term study visa and a Tier 4 visa, are able to volunteer.
 However, you should be aware that unpaid or voluntary work is not considered volunteering, and counts as ‘work’.

 The difference between unpaid work and volunteering is that unpaid workers usually have contractual obligations to perform the work (for example, to attend at particular times and carry out specific tasks), and the employer is contractually required to provide the work.
 The worker is usually paid in kind.

 Students who are volunteering do not have a contract.
 They must not be a substitute for an employee, and they must not be doing unpaid work (for example, receiving payment in kind).
 Volunteers usually help a charity or voluntary or public sector organisation.

 You should always check with the organisation offering you a volunteering opportunity whether it could be regarded as unpaid employment.
 If it is, you will not be able to do the work if you are on a short-term visa, or you will have to count the hours against your allotted working hours per week if you are on a Tier 4 visa.

-Under many of these schemes, your spouse or civil partner, unmarried or same-sex partner, and children can apply to stay in the UK with you or join you here from abroad.
+Under many of these schemes, your spouse/civil partner, unmarried or same-sex partner, and children can apply to stay in the UK with you or join you here from abroad.

 Doctorate Extension Scheme

-The Tier 4 Doctorate Extension Scheme allows doctorate students to spend one year undertaking employment or self-employment in the UK after you have completed your studies.
-You must apply for the Doctorate Extension Scheme up to 60 days before your course end date (submission date).
+The Tier 4 Doctorate Extension Scheme allows doctorate students to spend one year undertaking employment or self-employment in the UK after completion of their studies.
+You can apply for the Doctorate Extension Scheme up to 60 days before your course end date (submission date).